lzapffe/ds_labs/lab-07.md

 ## Exercise 3

 There are a lot more cases of Covid in counties with a mask mandate than without.
-The last visualization had two different scales for the two groups, making it seem like there was more cases in counties with masks initially, but that it dropped down to levels lower than in counties with no mask mandate after a week or so.
+The original visualization had two different scales for the two groups, making it seem like there was more cases in counties with masks initially, but that it dropped down to levels lower than in counties with no mask mandate after a week or so.
 That wasn’t the case.
-As you can see in this visualization, there are a lot fewer cases in counties with no mask mandate.
+As you can see in this visualization, there are a lot fewer cases in counties with no mask mandate, even though there is a slight drop in cases in counties with a mask mandate over time.

 ## Exercise 4

 From the graph, it seems like wearing a mask leads to more covid cases, which seems a little weird, but there are some ways it could make sense.
-For example, maybe these counties have more open rules around social gatherings that the no mask counties, since they think masks will delay the spread.
+For example, maybe these counties have more open rules around social gatherings than the no mask counties, since they think masks will delay the spread.
+This could in turn lead to more covid cases.
+It could also be that counties with the mask mandate had more cases to begin with, which is why they are enforcing a mask mandate.
+The data is just observational and not experimental, so it is hard to say anything for sure about the cause and effect between wearing a mask and covid cases from it.

 ## Exericse 5